isaacadekunbi/Malaria-Burden_Analysis-of-Trends-Mortality-and-Incidence/README.md

 # Excel Analysis

-Microsoft Excel was used extensively throughout the project.
+Microsoft Excel was used extensively throughout the project and PivotTables were used to summarize the data.

-### Excel tools and techniques included:

-- Power Query
-- PivotTables
-- PivotCharts
-- Data transformation
-- Lookup functions
-- Descriptive statistics
-- Percentage calculations
-- Trend analysis
-- Dashboard development

-PivotTables were used to summarize the data by:

-- Year
-- Country
-- Age group
-- Region
-- Continent
-- Incidence
-- Deaths
-- Mortality rate

 These summaries formed the basis for the project's analytical findings and visualizations.

 ---